docker/compose/docs/index.md

 * Build an image starting with the Python 2.7 image.
 * Add the current directory `.` into the path `/code` in the image.
 * Set the working directory to `/code`.
-* Install your Python dependencies.
+* Install the Python dependencies.
 * Set the default command for the container to `python app.py`

 For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).

-You can test that this builds by running `docker build -t web .`.
+You can build the image by running `docker build -t web .`.

 ### Define services